Daremonic/payswitch-docs/features/payment-flows-and-management/payment-links.md

 # 🔗 Payment links

-Introducing Payment Links – Seamlessly integrate into Hyperswitch without writing much code.
+Introducing Payment Links – Seamlessly integrate into PaySwitcher without writing much code.
 This feature allows you to generate secure and personalised payment links, enabling swift and hassle-free transactions for your customers.
 Elevate your payment experience with the efficiency and flexibility of Payment Links, streamlining the way you conduct business transactions.

 ### Use cases for Payment links